IliyaBrook/CVEnhancer/README.md

 	- Click "Create new secret key"
 	- Copy the key (starts with `sk-`)
 2. **Configure in CVEnhancer:**
-	- Select "OpenAI" or "ChatGPT" as provider
+	- Select "OpenAI" as provider
 	- Paste your API key
 	- Recommended models: `gpt-4o-2024-08-06`, `gpt-4`, `gpt-3.5-turbo`